b-sullender/mdview/README.md

 Effortlessly view your Markdown files in your web browser directly from GNOME Nautilus on Linux.

 ✨ **How it works:**
 Right-click any `.md` file in Nautilus and select **"View in Browser"** to instantly open and render your Markdown content in your default browser.

+⚡ **As simple as: Write → View → Print**

 ---